cysiv/json-tcp-lb/README.md

 ## Implementation

 * The proxy will start up N worker `connections` to each `target`.
-* The proxy will read data from the incoming connection into a 16KB buffer.
+* The proxy will read data from the incoming connection into a 16KiB buffer.
 * The buffer will be split cleanly on a newline boundary, or combined with additional data until at least one newline is seen.
 * The buffer containing one or more lines is places onto a channel and will be pulled by a worker and transmitted to a target.
 * If any of the worker connections fail, it will attempt to connect to a random target instead.
-* Every 5 minutes it will attempt to reconnect to its original target.
+* Every 5 minutes it will reconnect (and to its original target if it failed over to a random target previously).

 ## Usage